 Definitions

-We define SAE as an event that is fatal, life-threatening, results in disability that is persistent and significant, or results in a birth defect or congenital abnormality.
+We define SAE as an event or reaction to the study medication that is fatal, life-threatening, requires hospitalization, results in disability that is persistent and significant, or results in a birth defect or congenital abnormality.
 Any other important medical event that may not result in one of the above outcomes, may be considered a SAE when, based upon appropriate medical judgment, the event may jeopardize the participant and may require medical or surgical intervention to prevent one of the outcomes listed above.

 Reporting procedures for SAEs